bhavikbhagwani/AgileJeera6/README.md

         make flake8         make pylint

 ## Documentation 📄
+Documentation is done inside the src folder

+    cd src

 Documentation is a helpful feature to help understand the code for other developers First of all install the 'dot' command  to help generate the UML diagrams from the source code For windows, you can do it through chocolatey in Powershell as administrator: